Naprogramuji/apple-trail-modding-tool/README.md

 * When necessary, override core method
 * When overriding of core methods, provide this change as standalone utility mod for another mod developers and it's source code
 * Describe all your mod changes include changes in core scripts
 * Create pull request for your core scripts fixes and improvements (Nobody is perfect.
 Lot of core scripts was written in hurry so we can provide more stuff for you.
-Your changes can help improve stability, security and extensibility of this game.)
+Your changes can help improve stability, security and extensibility of this game and your modding utilites can become part of core game.)
 * When you are not able to modify something, feel free to contact us for providing of support for this changes
 ## Modding Tutorials
 ### Textures